mutility/coverpkg/README.md

 As an action, coverpkg will store coverage information in [git notes](https://git-scm.com/docs/git-notes).
 This requires an extra pull and push during the default `push` support, and an extra pull during the `pull_request` support.
 Pull requests can be commented on to reveal their state of coverage, and if base information is available, the changes.
 See `comment` and `token` in *Options* below.

 We suggest a workflow similar to the following.
-In particular, coverpkg supports running on push and pull_request, and it requires go and a copy of your code checked out to what you want to test.
+In particular, coverpkg supports running on `push` and `pull_request`, and it requires go and a copy of your code checked out to what you want to test.
 For pull requests, it requires a token such as the `${{ github.token }}` to create and/or update comments.
 For pushes, it requires the ability to push back to your repository, so avoid specifying `persist-credentials: false` on your `actions/checkout@v2`.
 Without push support, the pull_request comment can only report the current coverage.

 ```yaml
 name: 'Coverage'